Inequalities in effective coverage measures: are we asking too much of the data?

 The authors point out that this is exactly where measurement issues arise.
 Relying on summary facility measures for linked effective coverage ignores variation in quality of care both within and between facilities.
 While generating effective coverage measures using only household data limits the adjustment made for quality and introduces issues with the reliability and

 validity of measures.

-Effective coverage measures remain a crucial tool as we move towards universal access to high-quality care; however, the authors caution, we need to adjust coverage measures for the process and experience of care for individuals.
+Effective coverage measures remain a crucial tool as we move towards universal access to high-quality care and there is interest to understand inequalities in effective coverage; however, the authors caution, we need to acknowledge that the data sources used for effective coverage measures can only partially reflect inequalities.

 Alongside continuing to promote effective coverage, there is a need to support the adoption of unique health identifiers that would allow linking information on individuals’ care-seeking with information on the quality of care received.

 In the meantime, greater advocacy and investment in health information systems is needed to shift from reporting aggregated-level to individual-level data and to capture information on individual patients that would enable examination of inequalities within facilities.